michaelwayman/pychat/README.md

 ### Things to know
-1. There are 2 "windows" in the PyChat app.
-   1. The chat window (shows all the messages)
-   2. The input window (where you type your messages)
-2. The `tab` key rotates focus between windows.
+1. Press the `tab` key to rotate focus between UI widgets
-3. A border surrounds whichever window has focus.
-4. A window must be in focus to respond to typing & scrolling.
+2. A widget must have focus to respond to keyboard & mouse events.
-5. To type your message give the "input window" focus by pressing the `tab` key.
-6. Press the `return` / `enter` key to send your message.
+3. Press the `return` / `enter` key to send your message.

 ### SSL mode

 The host may run the server in SSL mode.

-When SSL mode is on, both the server and client must provide certificates the other trusts.
+Both the server and client must give valid certificates to connect via SSL.

-PyChat will load the system's default SSL verification certs, but most likely you will need to provide your own.

-In the spirit of that, I've included a script that will generate a self-signed CA (certificate of authority) and issue validation certificates.
-More information below.
+I've included a script generates a self-signed CA (certificate of authority) and issue validation certificates, see next section.

-Note: it is expected that the certfiles should combine the private key and certificate into a single file like so
+Note: PyChat expects certfiles to combine the private key and certificate into a single file like so
 ```
 -----BEGIN PRIVATE KEY-----
 ...